 It’s easy to forget that sometimes – especially when it comes to an old profession such as watchmaking – the best information can be found by hitting the books.
-Coming in at over 2 kgs and over 800 pages, Treatise on Modern Horology Theory and Practice is a hefty (and aside from the intimidating size) is a book well worth taking a look at.
-Aside from the comprehensive information contained within, the detailed seventy eight woodcut and twenty two copper plate drawings and diagrams are fascinating both from a visual and design perspective and as well as from a watchmaking perspective.
+Coming in at over 2 kgs and over 800 pages, Treatise on Modern Horology Theory and Practice is a hefty book that, aside from the intimidating size, is well worth taking a look at.
+In addition to the comprehensive technical information contained within, the seventy eight woodcut and twenty two copper plate drawings are a real delight.

-There’s a tendency to look back and view 19th and early 20th century clocks and watches for their utilitarian function of time telling.
-Hence, it’s refreshing to see such a well regarded book look beyond the inherent use of these mechanical instruments and to promote the artistic and emotional elements behind horology.
-Watchmaking like many professionals relies on a mixture of formal written knowledge and the practical hands on experience provided by ones teachers.
-The Translators of the Treatise are well aware of this and see their contributions as but one of the sources for anyone vaguely interested in horology to rely on and draw learnings from.
+There’s a tendency to look back and view 19th and early 20th century clocks and watches solely for their utilitarian function of time telling.
+In this case it’s refreshing to see such a well regarded book look beyond the inherent use of these mechanical instruments and to also promote the artistic and emotional elements behind horology.
+You could be reading about the force transmitted by trains or the theoretical sizes of balances, either way the reader can sense the enthusiasm to pass down the knowledge and share the ‘tricks of the trade’ so to speak, with the next generation of watchmakers and watch enthusiasts.
+As with many professions, the transmission of knowledge relies on a combination of formal written knowledge and practical hands on experience provided by ones teachers.
+The translators of the Treatise are well aware of this and see their contributions as but one of the sources for anyone vaguely interested in horology to rely on and draw learnings from.

 “In all the mechanical industries great efforts are being made at the present day in the cause of technical education, but in order that such efforts may be successful it is the first importance that sound textbooks and competent teachers should be provided.
 We believe the present volume well supplies the first of these wants as regards the science and art of the subject”